-After an hour or so we drove on to the tomb of Khai Dinh, the penultimate Nguyen emperor and unpopular puppet of the French colonials.
+After an hour or so we drove on to the tomb of Khai Dinh, the penultimate Nguyen emperor and unpopular puppet of French colonials.
 This was a very different monolithic series of structures climbing a hillside and constructed of sculpted black concrete.
-The final tomb and shrine interior supposedly inspired by Versailles, and is excessively decorate with mosaics and features a huge bronze sculpture of the young emperor (who ruled only 9 years).
+The final tomb and shrine interior was supposedly inspired by Versailles, and is excessively decorated with mosaics and features a huge bronze sculpture of the young emperor (who ruled only 9 years).
 It was very strange to see a middle-aged man praying to this shrine.

-Finally we visited Minh Mang’s tomb – somewhat like Tu Duc’s with its country ponds, but more conservative in layout, and culminating in a locked gate to a walled hilltop, only entered once a year of the anniversary of the Emperor’s death by his descendants.
+Finally we visited Minh Mang’s tomb – somewhat like Tu Duc’s with its country ponds, but more conservative and symmetrical in layout, and culminating in a locked gate to a walled hilltop, only entered once a year on the anniversary of the Emperor’s death by his descendants.
 I looked through the gap in the doors and saw just a wooded hill, but the place was very evocative and mysterious.

 Our tomb-viewing done, Ming took us south, driving at a slow and careful pace.
 We stopped for a quick lunch at a restaurant at Lang Co on the shore of a lovely lagoon, where I had 10 barbecued oysters.

 Before long we reached Hoi An.
-Ming took us slowly through the streets to our hotel, where we were excitedly greeted by a bevy of young women in red dresses.
+Ming drove us slowly through the streets to our hotel, where we were excitedly greeted by a bevy of young women in red dresses.
 Everyone is incredibly friendly and the hotel is new and beautiful.
 We’re on the top 5th floor, near the pool.

 After a couple of drinks near the pool, we went out and walked through the night market and to the old town by the river to a restaurant called the Morning Glory.
 It was a truly stunning evening – streets lit up with coloured hanging lanterns, hundreds of people strolling about, lantern-lit boats and little candles floating on the river, neon, singers in the bars, outdoor restaurants, shops, stalls – a magic atmosphere.
 And it’s only a Tuesday night!
-We had a delicious meal and strolled around and over the river.
-It’s all definitely touristy, but it’s a beautiful place.
+We had a delicious meal and strolled around and across the river.
+It’s all definitely very touristy, but it’s still a beautiful place.